Evolution of sexual reproduction: Increased resistance to parasites

 Further evidence for the Red Queen hypothesis was provided by observing long-term dynamics and parasite coevolution in a "mixed" (sexual and asexual) population of snails (Potamopyrgus antipodarum).
 The number of sexuals, the number of asexuals, and the rates of parasite infection for both were monitored.
 It was found that clones that were plentiful at the beginning of the study became more susceptible to parasites over time.
 As parasite infections increased, the once plentiful clones dwindled dramatically in number.
 Some clonal types disappeared entirely.
 Meanwhile, sexual snail populations remained much more stable over time.

 However, Hanley et al. studied mite infestations of a parthenogenetic gecko species and its two related sexual ancestral species.
 Contrary to expectation based on the Red Queen hypothesis, they found that the prevalence, abundance and mean intensity of mites in sexual geckos was significantly higher than in asexuals sharing the same habitat.

 In 2011, researchers used the microscopic roundworm Caenorhabditis elegans as a host and the pathogenic bacteria Serratia marcescens to generate a host-parasite coevolutionary system in a controlled environment, allowing them to conduct more than 70 evolution experiments testing the Red Queen hypothesis.
 They genetically manipulated the mating system of C. elegans, causing populations to mate either sexually, by self-fertilization, or a mixture of both within the same population.
 Then they exposed those populations to the S. marcescens parasite.
 It was found that the self-fertilizing populations of C. elegans were rapidly driven extinct by the coevolving parasites while sex allowed populations to keep pace with their parasites, a result consistent with the Red Queen hypothesis.
 In natural populations of C. elegans, self-fertilization is the predominant mode of reproduction, but infrequent out-crossing events occur at a rate of about 1%.

+Other hypotheses

-Critics of the Red Queen hypothesis question whether the constantly changing environment of hosts and parasites is sufficiently common to explain the evolution of sex.
-In particular, Otto and Nuismer presented results showing that species interactions (e.g. host vs parasite interactions) typically select against sex.
+Critics of the Red Queen hypothesis question whether the constantly changing environment of hosts and parasites is sufficiently common to explain the evolution of sex; an alternative is the court jester hypothesis, which emphasises abiotic factors including climate.
+Otto and Nuismer presented results showing that species interactions (e.g. host vs parasite interactions) typically select against sex.
 They concluded that, although the Red Queen hypothesis favors sex under certain circumstances, it alone does not account for the ubiquity of sex.
 Otto and Gerstein further stated that "it seems doubtful to us that strong selection per gene is sufficiently commonplace for the Red Queen hypothesis to explain the ubiquity of sex".
 Parker reviewed numerous genetic studies on plant disease resistance and failed to uncover a single example consistent with the assumptions of the Red Queen hypothesis.